eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

   - similar to region-based memory management, a lifetime is like a region, it is a compile-time tag
 - how safety is preserved:
+- rules:
+  - at all times, a linear/affine variable can be:
+    - not borrowed
+    - borrowed immutable any number of times
+    - borrowed mutable once
+  - the point is that a variable can have multiple readers, but no writers, or, one and only one writer and no readers at the same time

 ## Second-Class References {#ref2}